dipta-sdd/campaignbay/tests copy 2.md

 - **User Story:** As a customer, I want discounts to be recalculated automatically when I remove items from the cart.
 - **Scenario:** Verify that cart-level discounts are recalculated when items are removed from the cart.
 - **Given:** A product "Cart Total Product" costs $20.
-- **And:** An active "Cart Total Discount" campaign (assuming this type exists, based on `DbManager.php` enum) applies $5 off the cart total if the subtotal is $50 or more.
+- **And:** An active "Cart Total Discount" campaign applies $5 off the cart total if the subtotal is $50 or more.
 - **When:** I add 3 "Cart Total Product" to the cart (subtotal $60).
 - **Then:** A $5 discount should be applied to the cart total.
 - **When:** I remove 1 "Cart Total Product" from the cart (subtotal $40).